zuai-logo

 Denitrification converts nitrate back into nitrogen gas, returning it to the atmosphere and balancing the cycle.

-Decomposers break down dead organisms, converting organic nitrogen to ammonium (NH4+).
+Decomposers break down dead organisms and waste, converting organic nitrogen back into inorganic ammonium.